Images and photon regions of continuous photon sphere spacetime: The image of the CPS naked singularity with thin accretion disk

 \section{The image of the CPS naked singularity with thin accretion disk}

 Studying the image of the CPS naked singularity is crucial for probing the nature of strong gravitational fields and light bending in its vicinity.
 To analytically isolate these relativistic features, we employ a viewed face-on and optically and geometrically thin disk model, which reduces the complexity of accretion disk while retaining the essential effects.
 Optically thin means negligible absorption and scattering, while geometrically thin implies negligible physical thickness.
 In the SSSGI spacetime discussed in the previous section, the region outside $r_+$ is vacuum (i.e., the Schwarzschild spacetime).
-We set $r_-=0$ and refer to this structure as the spacetime with a CPS core.
-To ensure the metric components are continuous at $r_+$, the metric of the whole spacetime can be written as
+We set $r_-\rightarrow 0$ and refer to this structure as the spacetime with a CPS core.